renegadevi/swiftui-tablecellview/README.md

 Instead of creating custom views all the time, this let's you create simple cells on the fly based on the classic Cells from UIKit.

+*Tested and works with Xcode GM 11.0 and iOS 13*

 ## Examples and Screenshots